 We are here to help you!
 Just ask us!

-You can also consult with a subject librarian, make an appointment with a librarian, or pop a question into the box below.
+You can also consult with a subject librarian, or make an appointment with a librarian.

 Welcome to the UVic Libraries